Brake Light Comes On When Accelerating

 • Inspect brake lines and hoses for leaks or cracks that may be causing fluid loss.
 If you find any issue, replace the leaking.

-Read: Why Tahoe Third Brake Light Not Working: Here’s Why And Their Solutions
+Read: Silverado Third Brake Light Not Working: Here’s How To Fix It

 Here is a video showing how to check for low brake fluid and how to refill it: